|Baggage entered the 46th Street side (right) and guests entered on Fifth Avenue. The arrangement avoided "cluttering." -- photo Library of Congress|

 In 1884 a rumor was spread by Democrats that Jay Gould had used the Western Union telegraph to falsify the returns in the Cleveland-Blaine Presidential election.
 Gould got word that an angry mob was on its way uptown singing “We’ll hang Jay Gould to a sour apple tree.”
 He rushed across the street and hid out in rooms on the top floor of the Windsor for several days until things cooled down.

 By now Samuel Hawk had died and his nephew, also named Samuel Hawk, had taken his place alongside Wetherbee in running the hotel.
 It became the choice of the world’s most important and most celebrated names.
 Opera diva Nelly Melba always stayed at the Windsor during her New York stays, as did soprano Adelina Patti.
-The Times noted in 1899 that Patti “always stopped there when in this city and occupied the same suite of rooms on the third floor looking out upon Forty-seventh Street.
+The New York Times noted in 1899 that Patti “always stopped there when in this city and occupied the same suite of rooms on the third floor looking out upon Forty-seventh Street.
 She had a private billiard table and was very fond of knocking the ivories about, as also was her second husband, Nicolini."

 Heads of state stayed in the Windsor.
 The Emperor of Brazil, Dom Pedro; President Diaz of Mexico; and Presidents McKinley and Arthur were guests here.